 Funding Opportunity: DV/GVRO Awareness Campaign – The Partnership is inviting domestic violence service providers to apply for funding to develop an awareness campaign to increase survivors’ access and knowledge of the systems and resources meant to protect them.
 Your campaign will be centered on GVROs as they relate to DV victims, survivors, and fatalities.
-The application will be released the week of September 3rd, so keep your eyes ready!
+The application is available here and more information can be found on our GVRO landing page.

 Do you need help planning your DVAM campaign?
 We can help provide tools and resources, be a sounding board for your ideas, brainstorm a campaign tailored to your community’s needs, and strengthen your current plans.
 Technical assistance is free to Partnership members and their staff.
 Interested?
 Please contact Michelle Huey at email@example.com.
 To explore joining our coalition, click here.

 Thank you to Nene who created the beautiful artwork above.
 You can look forward to a few more graphics from her later this month.